Central Philippine University: Post-war years and reconstruction

-1990s and recent history
+1990s to 2008

 In 1998 until 2008, the 3rd Filipino president of the university, Dr. Juanito Acanto term was dubbed as Years of Bliss: Years of Fulfillment, where academic and infrastructural developments flourished in the university, through help from the alumni.
 It was in his term also, when the university started a goal to raise 100 million Php and as planned, the campaign started in September 2001 until December 2005.
 The CPU Centennial Development Fund alone raised a total of 75,000,000 pesos from 182 Endowment programs.
 The helpful endeavor through other endowment fund programs, which started years back, was intensified and is still ongoing, with a total of 433 Endowment Funds, amounting to 127,500,000 pesos until May of his last year term as the university president in 2007; celebrated its centennial year in 2005, where thousands of alumni from the world came home.
 The university's centennial celebration and followed by the foundation day on October 1 owes a lot to the American founders and missionaries who founded and sacrificed for Central, especially to the Reverend William Valentine, the founding father of the institution.

 The Dr. Alfonso A. Uy – Student Union Building was donated by Alfonso A. Uy, the first president of the Filipino-Chinese Chamber of Commerce and Industry from Visayas and Mindanao.